MoveOnOrg/ak-partner-rsvp/README.md

 The API is a Python 3.9 app designed to run on AWS Lambda.
 It can be used with any ActionKit instance by changing the settings to point to your ActionKit database (copy settings.py.template to settings.py).
 Each individual script (validate_key.py and export_rsvps.py) can also be run from the command line for testing.

+The scripts use AWS Secrets Manager for the `SECRET` and `DB_SCHEMA` variables unique to this deployment, and expect a separate `redshift-admin` configuration for database access.

 ### Deploy

 The API can be deployed using [Zappa](https://github.com/Miserlou/Zappa) with the provided zappa_settings.yml.template (copied to zappa_settings.yml).